JessicaMarine1/digitalgov.gov/content/news/2024/09/2024-09-23-delivering-a-digital-first-public-experience-one-agencys-plan.md

 ## How we are getting started at the U.S. General Services Administration (GSA)

 M-23-22 contains more than **100 requirements** and the Office of the Federal Chief Information Officer (OFCIO) has stated that it is a [10-year roadmap for a modern digital experience](https://www.whitehouse.gov/omb/briefing-room/2024/04/17/progress-towards-delivering-a-digital-first-public-experience/#:~:text=a%20ten%2Dyear%20roadmap%20for%20a%20modern%20digital%20experience).
-It is impossible to tackle all these requirements at once, so we are using an agile, quick-start approach to get started at GSA with eight of them.
+It is impossible to tackle all these requirements at once, so we are using an agile, quick-start approach to get started at GSA.

 ### 1) Accessible to people of diverse abilities